lijozech-12/GitTutorial/README.md

 ## git commit

-This command is use to commiting the changes you made on a github.
+This command is used to committing the changes you made on a github.
 **_git commit -m "commit message" -m "commit description (optional)"_**

 ## Linking github account and your PC